VasilyDev/wow/README.md

 # wow
-Utility displaying text with line numbers and color highlighting.
+The "wow" command displays text, adds line numbers, and randomly colors the output to improve readability.